jkrauth/labdevices/README.md

 - **Stanford Research Systems**: DG645
 - **Thorlabs**: TSP01

-### Installation
+# Installation

-We use a new conda environment to work with lab devices.
+It is recommended to work in a new virtual environment when installing this package.

 Create a conda environment as